Extrapolation of compactness on Banach function spaces: Introduction

 Rubio de Francia's extrapolation theorem for $L^p_w(\R^d)$ has been generalized to the off-diagonal setting by Harboure, Mac\'ias and Segovia \cite{HMS88} and to the limited range setting by Auscher and Martell \cite{AM07}.
-Both settings were extended to general (quasi)-Banach function spaces $X$ in \cite{Ni22}.
-Using \cite[Theorem A]{Ni22}, we also obtain a limited range, off-diagonal extrapolation of compactness theorem for Banach function spaces, which is our third and last main result.
-We refer to Section \ref{sec:hard} for the definition of $A_{\vec{p},(\vec{r},\vec{s})}$. \begin{TheoremLetter} Let $\alpha\in\R$ and let $r_1,r_2\in[1,\infty)$, $s_1,s_2\in(1,\infty]$ satisfy $r_j<s_j$ for $j\in\{1,2\}$ and
+Both settings were extended to general (quasi)-Banach function spaces $X$ in \cite{Ni23}.
+Using \cite[Theorem A]{Ni23}, we also obtain a limited range, off-diagonal extrapolation of compactness theorem for Banach function spaces, which is our final main result.
+We refer the reader to Section \ref{sec:hard} for the definition of $A_{\vec{p},(\vec{r},\vec{s})}$. \begin{TheoremLetter} Let $\alpha\in\R$ and let $r_1,r_2\in[1,\infty)$, $s_1,s_2\in(1,\infty]$ satisfy $r_j<s_j$ for $j\in\{1,2\}$ and

 Define

 and let

 be a linear operator such that \begin{itemize} \item $T$ is {bounded} from $L^{p_1}_w(\R^d)$ to $L^{p_2}_w(\R^d)$ for some $(p_1,p_2)\in\mathcal{P}$ and all $w\in A_{\vec{p},(\vec{r},\vec{s})}$; \item $T$ is {compact} from $L^{p_1}_w(\R^d)$ to $L^{p_2}_w(\R^d)$ for some $(p_1,p_2)\in\mathcal{P}$ and some $w\in A_{\vec{p},(\vec{r},\vec{s})}$. \end{itemize} Let $r_j<r_j^\ast<s_j^\ast<s_j$ and let $X_j$ be an $r_j^\ast$-convex and $s_j^\ast$-concave Banach function space for $j\in\{1,2\}$ satisfying